Ask any seasoned presenter and she’ll admit a simple truth. People don’t remember many details from a keynote, if at all.

 “Similar to the oasis or park in a city, the social spaces will create a sense of neighborhood to retain more people and emphasize aesthetics and human comfort and make networking pleasurable. (the result is) better marketing qualities.”
 Planning and Designing Social Spaces Within Trade Shows and Exhibitions, Mei Wu, University of Manitoba

 So how do these places look and feel?

 Fun and energizing would be one answer.

-Nothing quite liberating as watching visitors who don glowing earphones and hop around in hushed rapture.
+Nothing is quite liberating as watching visitors who don glowing earphones and hop around in the hushed rapture.
 Even better, you can join in on the muted partying, a pleasure Netflix offered to visitors at one of its launches (see below).

-4. Breakout spaces: Personal, communal and focused
+4. Breakout spaces: Personal, communal, and focused

 There are plenty of ways to define what a breakout session might be.
 Generally speaking, you could say it is a group discussion or activity that revolves around a specific aspect or focuses on one subtopic of the conference’s main theme.

 Thus, it is likely to be held in a smaller room or separate space and should feel less anonymous for attendees than a keynote at the main stage with another 5,000 members of the audience.
-Being told from the stage that “you are all amazing and unique heroes” doesn’t feel so amazing, unique or heroic.
+Being told from the stage that “you are all amazing and unique heroes” doesn’t feel so amazing, unique, or heroic.

 Spending time in a smaller group at a breakout session could be the answer.